-Adverse changes in the financial condition of certain third-party financial institutions may adversely affect the Commission's financial position.
+The Commission's financial condition may be adversely affected as a consequence of adverse changes in the financial condition of thirdparty financial institutions Adverse changes in the financial condition of certain third-party financial institutions may adversely affect the Commission's financial position.
 Different types of investment and contractual arrangements may create exposure for the Commission to such institutions including:

-- Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; - Counterparty risk related to swaps used by the Commission to hedge its cost of funds; and - Risk of rating changes of the Commission's credit enhancers or liquidity providers which may adversely affect the interest costs on the Commission's variable rate debt or which may render such variable rate debt unmarketable.
+- Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; and - Counterparty risk related to swaps used by the Commission to hedge its cost of funds.